Skip to main content

 Congrats, you are now a master of using Playback in live performance!

-Managing Saved Arrangements
+Managing Named Arrangements

 Manage a song’s custom arrangements in the Edit Song Menu.
 While in Setlist Edit Mode, Tap on a song tile to open the Edit Song Menu.
 The top section of the Edit Song Menu is where the song’s arrangements can be managed and loaded.